RockefellerArchiveCenter/docs-guide/add-content.md

 #### Page Title and Layout

 At the beginning of each Markdown file that is part of the documentation, include a title and the type of layout.
-The title should start with "Rockefeller Archive Center".
 This is the title that will be displayed as the title of the webpage.

 `---`

 `layout: docs`

-`title:  "Rockefeller Archive Center Guide to Processing Collections"`
+`title:  "Guide to Processing Collections"`

 `---`